Solenoid Function difference with Coil, Inductor, Electromagnet

 Difference between Solenoid and Electromagnet

-So the main difference between solenoid and electromagnet is solenoid has a movable core whereas electromagnet has a fixed core.
-The electromagnet is designed to attract any external ferromagnetic material but solenoid cannot attract any external ferromagnetic material.
+So the main difference between solenoid and electromagnet is solenoid has a movable core whereas an electromagnet has a fixed core.
+The electromagnet is designed to attract any external ferromagnetic material but the solenoid cannot attract any external ferromagnetic material.

 How the Solenoid valve works?

-In a commercial solenoid valve, the movable core of the solenoid is connected with a piston or plunger.
-That piston or plunger also connected with a spring.
+In a commercial solenoid valve, the movable core of the solenoid is connected to a piston or plunger.
+That piston or plunger is also connected with a spring.
 In normal conditions, due to spring pressure, the piston is in such a position that the flow of air or liquid through the valve is blocked.
-But when an electrical power supply is applied to the solenoid, the piston moves against the spring pressure and make a hollow path for the flow of air or liquid.
+But when an electrical power supply is applied to the solenoid, the piston moves against the spring pressure and makes a hollow path for the flow of air or liquid.

-When the power supply removed, the piston again goes back to its old position due to the spring pressure and blocks the flow of air or liquid.
-So if we want a continuous flow of air or liquid then we must give continuous power supply to the solenoid.
+When the power supply is removed, the piston again goes back to its old position due to the spring pressure and blocks the flow of air or liquid.
+So if we want a continuous flow of air or liquid then we must give a continuous power supply to the solenoid.

 Applications and Uses of Solenoid